-Table 3 provides information on two other 'elections' which in fact relate to referenda on membership of the European Union and Nato.
+Table 2 provides information on two other 'elections' which in fact relate to referenda on membership of the European Union and NATO.
 Those who answer "would not vote" are classified as not voting.
 Details on all these variables and the exogenous ones are given in an appendix.
 Data on the referenda were only available in the three most recent years: 1995-7.
 The fact that when we move to the two referenda issues intended electoral participation increases considerably is at first slightly surprising as the probability of one voter affecting the outcome of a referendum is even smaller than in a constituency election.
 This therefore tends to confirm the importance of civic duty in determining electoral participation and also suggests that the low turn out in general elections is due to high transactions costs rather than low civic duty.
 In a referenda there is just one issue and no individual personalities to evaluate compared to a general election where there are many issues as well as candidates.

-The explanatory variables in the regressions include both socio-economic and attitudinal variables.
-The socio-economic variables include gender, income, age, level of education, employment status and locality.
-The attitudinal variables relate to attitudes to the free market and the way democracy is developing.
-They are intended to proxy civic duty in a very general sense.
-Those who feel alienated from the general development of the country in these key areas which are fundamental to the development of society can be expected to have a reduced sense of civic duty and to be less likely to incur the costs of electoral participation.
-Table 4 summarizes the survey data on the attitudinal variables.
+Table 3 summarizes the survey data on the attitudinal variables.
 There is no obvious trend with respect to attitudes to the general development of the country.
 The low figure for Bulgaria in 1996 can readily be explained by the fall in GNP of 7.6% in that year coupled with inflation in excess of 100%.
 Attitudes to the free market, however, have become steadily less favorable.

-The results of the regressions are shown in Table 5.
+The results of the regressions are shown in Table 4.
 The dependent variables are defined in an appendix and relate to electoral participation defined along a continuum from voting to not voting.
-The first two columns relate to electoral participation in a general election.
-Column 1 reports the results of using only socio-economic variables together with time and country dummy variables.
 Electoral participation increases with the respondent's income, age and education.
 It is also greater for students and men and less for the unemployed.
 All of these are significant at the 1% level of significance.
 Those who live in villages are also significantly, at the 5% level, more likely to vote.
 None of the other socio-economic variables are significant at the 5% level.
 These relate to the self employed, farmworkers and other locational variables.
-We shall return to an interpretation of these results later.
-In column 2 we add the two attitudinal variables - relating to attitudes to the free market and the general direction of development of the country.
-These are both significant at the 1% level, indicating that those who tend to be dissatisfied with either of these aspects of the way the country is developing are less likely to vote.
-Despite the addition of the attitudinal variables the socio-economic variables remain significant with the sign of their coefficient unchanged.
-The time dummy variables are also all significant at the 1% level and suggest electoral participation has been declining throughout the 1990s, given the level of other variables.
-To an extent this is surprising as one would expect the passage of time to increase knowledge and reduce uncertainty.
 Clearly the political systems in CEE are still in a state of considerable flux.
 Many of the country specific dummy variables are also significant.
 These will capture a number of effects.
 Firstly, differences in civic duty between countries not otherwise captured by the attitudinal variables.
 Secondly, differences in the transactions costs of voting due to differences in the complexity of the voting procedures and the clarity of the signals of the diverse political parties.